Table of Contents

 2.1 When did evil come into existence?

 Everything in the universe has originated from the One God.
-The God principle permeates everything in the universe and also exists beyond it.
+The God principle is in everything in the universe and also exists beyond it.
 From this perspective both good and evil have originated from the God principle.
 They have both existed since the creation of the universe.
-However the evil was in a seed or latent form at that time.
+However, the evil aspect was in a seed or latent form at that time.

 According to the spiritual law of creation everything originates from the God principle, is sustained and then undergoes dissolution back into the God principle.
-Thus the universe has come into existence, it will be sustained for a predefined period of time and then it will undergo dissolution.
+Thus, the universe has come into existence, it will be sustained for a predefined period of time and then it will undergo dissolution.
 As a part of this Divine plan, the evil that was in a seed form at the origin of the universe steadily grows.
-It manifests in the form of evil subtle-forces and people.
+It manifests in the form of evil subtle-forces (also known as negative energies) and through people.
 With the passage of time, the evil element will continue to grow until it reaches 100%, at which point the universe will undergo dissolution.

 2.2 Where do good and evil forces get their energy from?